The most beautiful spots in Stadspark (city park) Maastricht

 Walking along the city walls

-Near the Hertenkamp, part of the city wall is right on the Jeker, the tributary of the Meuse that flows through Maastricht.
-The thick wall with several round towers and several old gates are well preserved here.
-A little bridge over the water leads to the Nieuwenhofpoortje, a passage in the wall as big as the average door in a residential house.
-Where the Jeker splits in two, water gate de Reek lies between two broad round towers.
-Here the Jeker flows through a 14th-century gate that, after renovations, looks much like more modern locks.
-You discover the wall and gates best during a walk along the city wall.
+Near the Hertenkamp, a section of the city ramparts runs right alongside the Jeker, the river that branches off from the Meuse and flows through Maastricht.
+The thick wall, with its several round towers and various old gates, is well preserved here.
+A small bridge over the water leads to the Nieuwenhofpoortje, a passageway in the wall that is about the size of an average door in a house.
+Where the Jeker splits in two, between two broad round towers, lies the Reek water gate.
+Here, the Jeker flows through a 14th-century gate which, following renovations, bears a strong resemblance to more modern locks.
+The best way to explore the wall and the gates is on a walk along the city ramparts.

 -